sourcegraph/about/blogposts/2021/workspaces-of-sourcegraph.md

 *Contrast representative of typical dark and light modes.*

 ## Information density
-There are clearly two camps… those who use an Integrated Developer Environment (mainly VS Code) and terminal-based editors such as neovim/vim/emacs users.
+There are clearly two camps: those who use an Integrated Developer Environment (IDE), which in this case is mainly VS Code, and terminal-based editors such as neovim/vim/emacs users.
 Editor users had around 96% of editor screen real estate dedicated to code.
 IDE users had from 80 to 90% of their screens is dedicated to code or the terminal, with the rest occupied by file trees and other UI such as menus and tabs.

 ## Fonts are commonly customized
 Over half of our engineers customize their programing font.
 Among these users, [FiraCode](https://github.com/tonsky/FiraCode) was the most popular choice, followed by  [JetBrains Mono](https://www.jetbrains.com/lp/mono/).
 Other fonts include  [MonoStroom](https://github.com/Strum355/MonoStroom) , [Cascadia Code](https://github.com/microsoft/cascadia-code)),  and [Hack](https://sourcefoundry.org/hack/).